By Ellen Finch

 This outdoor kitchen bar set above does just that in a sleek design.
 Look closely and you'll see it's actually a combination of three products: a garden bar, a drinks trolley and an outdoor kitchen cabinet.
 Clever, huh?

 A DIY design like a pallet bar is also easy to tweak to include extra storage for cooking equipment – all you'll need is a barbecue.
-Check out our pallet furniture ideas to get inspired, or we've got plenty more suggestions in our outdoor bar ideas feature.
+Check out our pallet furniture ideas to get inspired.

 Another one for small spaces, this trolley is a great portable alternative to a full-on outdoor kitchen set-up.